Two killed by car in pedestrian zone in German town | Law-Order

 Two killed by car in pedestrian zone in German town

-At least two people were killed and several others injured on Tuesday when they were hit by a car in a pedestrian area of the western German city of Trier, police said.
+Two people were killed and up to 15 injured on Tuesday when they were hit by a car in a pedestrian area of the western German city of Trier, the city's mayor said, according to public broadcaster SWR.

+Police said several people had been killed, having earlier put the death toll at two.
+"We have arrested one person, one vehicle has been secured.
+Two people have died, according to preliminary indications.
+Please continue to avoid the downtown area," police said on Twitter.

+A 51-year-old suspect from the Trier area was being questioned, police said.
+Mayor Wolfram Leibe had rushed to the scene.

 It said the city centre had been cordoned off and helicopters were circling overhead.
-The mayor of Trier had rushed to the scene, and there is to be a news conference shortly, it said.
+Parents were asked to pick up their children early from school, the newspaper added.

+Municipal authorities warned people to stay away from the city centre.
+The fire brigade, rescue services and police were at the scene.

+Also Read: 'Be lazy, save lives,' young Germans urged in comic COVID video

 - READ MORE ON: